jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 stream #0:0 used software to decode hevc and used HWA to encode.

 stream #0:1 had the same results.
 Decoding is easier than encoding so these are overall good results.
+HWA decoding is a work in progress.